Balshaw Lane's Curriculum

 Key Stage 1 (KS1) and Key Stage 2 (KS2) follow the statutory requirements of the National Curriculum in England.
 The curriculum for the Reception children is derived from the Early Years Foundation Stage framework.
 Our curriculum across school is taught through our bespoke Balshaw Lane Connected Curriculum.

-Balshaw Lane's Connected Curriculum
+Our Connected Curriculum

 At Balshaw Lane, we strive to provide an engaging and motivating curriculum, alongside our aim for high academic standards.
 We design our curriculum around 'connectors' which link together the learning in different subjects.
 We find that this makes the learning more meaningful for the children and helps them to make connections to their own experiences and to 'real life'.

 We use a nationally commissioned scheme to help us teach maths - Maths No Problem!
 This a mastery approach to maths.
-More information for parents can be found by following this link
+More information for parents can be found by following this link:

 Maths in EYFS